scailfin/flowserv-core/docs/api.rst

 API Documentation
 =================

-The ``flowserv`` package contains a default implementation of the `ROB API for Web applications <https://raw.githubusercontent.com/scailfin/rob-core/master/dev/resources/api/v1/rob.yaml>`_`.
-The implementation is contained in the modules in ``flowserv.service``.

 Authentication & Authorization
 ==============================

-The API itself does not handle user authentication.
-In the current `API specification <https://raw.githubusercontent.com/scailfin/rob-core/master/dev/resources/api/v1/rob.yaml>`_ we assume that HTTP requests contain a an access token in the request header field ``api_key``.

 Authorization is handled by the API.
 At this point, API calls that access or manipulate submissions and submission runs require the user to be a member of the respective submission.